Starrett City: Public safety

 Starrett City is patrolled by the New York City Police Department's 75th Precinct, though primary security is assumed by its own private security force, called the Spring Creek Towers Department of Public Safety.
 The Spring Creek Towers security force was created because, when Starrett City opened in the 1970s, the 75th Precinct had one of the highest crime rates in New York City.
 In the five years after Starrett City opened, it had one of the city's lowest crime rates, mainly because of the existence of the security force.
 The Spring Creek Towers Department of Public Safety has been used as a case study in the advantages of private security over public policing.
 Edwin Donovan and William Walsh write that "Statistically, Starrett City must be considered one of the safest communities in the United States."

 The Spring Creek Towers Department of Public Safety employs public safety officers, armed while on duty, to preserve the life and property of the residents of the complex.
 Officers enforce New York state laws as well as New York City laws.
 Starrett City is patrolled by officers 24 hours a day on foot, bicycles, or in vehicles.

 Ownership and management

 The complex is owned by Starrett City Associates, which was originally headed by Disque Deane.
-Former U.S. president Donald Trump owns four percent of the complex, inherited from his father Fred Trump.
+U.S. president Donald Trump owns 4% of the complex, inherited from his father, Fred Trump.
 Between January 2016 and April 15, 2017, Trump received more than $5 million in revenue from Starrett City.